dhruval30/dhruval30/README.md

 **Passionate Explorer:** I spend my days immersed in code, constantly pushing the limits of what's possible and uncovering the latest technologies.

-**Cutting-Edge Enthusiast:** I'm drawn to cutting-edge technologies and tools, always eager to learn and grow in this rapidly evolving field.
+**Tech Nerd:** I'm drawn to new technologies and tools, always eager to learn and grow in this rapidly evolving field.

 **Innovative Collaborator:** I love collaborating with fellow enthusiasts to brainstorm innovative solutions and share insights.